 Songbirds and woodpeckers, or passerine and near passerine species, comprise the majority of bird species in Yellowstone National Park.
 They are monitored through counts in willow stands, recently burned forests, old growth forests, and grasslands/ sagebrush steppe; the North American Breeding Bird Survey; fall migration surveys; and a summer and early fall banding station.

 Willow stands are one of a few deciduous wetland habitats in the Greater Yellowstone Ecosystem.
 Bird diversity is considerably higher in wetland habitats than in grasslands, shrublands, and upland coniferous forests.
-Several Yellowstone bird species only breed in willow communities including Wilson’s warbler (Cardellina pusilla), willow flycatcher (Empidonax traillii), and gray catbird (Dumetella carolinensis).
+Several Yellowstone bird species, including Wilson’s warbler (Cardellina pusilla), willow flycatcher (Empidonax traillii), and gray catbird (Dumetella carolinensis), only breed in willow communities.

 From the early 1900s, growth of willows and other woody vegetation on Yellowstone’s northern range was stunted (suppressed) by elk browsing, reduced beaver populations, consumption by fire, and/or climate change.
 Correlated with the recovery of several large predator species in the park, some willow stands in the northern range have grown taller and thicker since the mid-1990s, creating a range of growth conditions in current willow stands.